 The experiment-wide HTML report presents, for each replicate, the boxplots with raw and normalized intensities for the different plates, and two plots for the controls: one showing the signal from positive and negative controls at each plate, and another plot displaying the distribution of the signal from positive and negative controls, obtained from kernel density estimates.
-The latter plot further gives the Z'-factor determined for each experiment (replicate) using the negative controls and each different type of positive controls [9], as a measure to quantify the distance between their distributions.
-This measure can also be obtained by calling the function getZfactor.
+The latter plot further gives the Z'-factor determined for each experiment (replicate) using the negative controls and each different type of positive controls [13], as a measure to quantify the distance between their distributions.
+This measure can also be obtained by calling the function qetZfactor.

-The experiment-wide report also shows a screen-wide plot with the zscores in every well position of each plate.
-If the argument map setting is TRUE, this plot contains tooltips (information pop-up boxes) dispaying the annotation information at each position within the plates.
-Similarly, the map setting is available for the plate plots of the per-plate reports.
+The experiment-wide report also shows a screen-wide plot with the z-scores in every well position of each plate.
+If the argument map of writeReport function is set to TRUE, this plot and the plate plots of the per-plate reports contain tooltips (information pop-up boxes) dispaying the annotation information at each position within the plates.
 If the scored cellHTS object provided for writeReport is not annotated with gene identifiers, the annotation information shown by the tooltips is simply the well identifiers.
 For an annotated cellHTS object, if an optional column called GeneSymbol was included in the annotation file (see Section 6), and therefore is present in featureData slot of the annotated object, then its content is used for the tooltips.
-Otherwise, the content of column GeneID of the featureData slot (which can be accessed via geneAnno) is considered.
+Otherwise, the content of column "GeneID" of the featureData slot (which can be accessed via geneAnno) is considered.

 The screen-wide image plot can also be produced separately using the function imageScreen given in the cellHTS2 package.
 This might be useful if we want to select the best display for our data, namely, the aspect ratio for the plot and/or the range of z-score values to be mapped into the color scale.
 These can be passed to the function's arguments ar and zrange, respectively.
+For example,

-For example, imageScreen(xsc, ar=1, zrange=c(-3,4))
+> imageScreen(xsc, ar=1, zrange=c(-3,4))